Ablaze4God/SQL-Project_Ablaze/README.md

 ## Challenges
 (discuss challenges you faced in the project)
+1. While loading the csv files into the database ecommerce, I was able to identify primary key and load the tables using the different data types for the sales_report, sales_by_sku and products CSV files.
+I had difficulty with loading the remaining 2 CSV files (all_sessions and analytics) and couldn't identify a primary key at the time of loading the CSV into the database.
+Those two tables would need substantial data cleaning.

 ## Future Goals
 (what would you do if you had more time?)